 Today, Open Source Software (OSS) plays a dominant role in the IT world.
 It provides better security, higher quality of code and usually lower costs than proprietary commercial software.
 According to a survey by CNET*, 98% of Enterprises are using some element of Open Source Software.
 Gartner further estimates that in 2015, 85% of all proprietary commercial software packages included open source technology.
-Another recent survey of over 300 organisations by Accenture reveals that more than 50% of the respondents are committed to open source technology while around 28% of the organisations are experimenting with OSS.
+Another recent survey of over 300 organisations by Accenture reveals that more than 50% of the respondents is committed to open source technology while around 28% of the organisations are experimenting with OSS.
 It is evident that organisations are finding more reasons for using open source technology than just saving the cost of licensing.

 The Pros of Open Source Software